zig-republic/zig-republic/republic-bylaws.rst

 Definitions of Majority and Supermajority
 `````````````````````````````````````````
 Votes requiring a simple majority shall require a majority of those *present and voting*.
-Abstensions shall not effect the result of simple majority votes.
+Abstensions shall not affect the result of simple majority votes.
 Those votes requiring a supermajority shall require a two-thirds vote of *all Senators*.
 Abstensions shall have the effect of a negative vote in two-thirds votes.